-You will finish off with the flower shaped piece.
+You will finish off with the flower-shaped piece.
 I made a loop with my round nose jewelry wires to keep the pine cone together.
 Snip off any excess wire.

 Helpful Tip: If you are going to use hot glue (which I did), use a generous amount!
 If not, your flowers will pop apart!

-For this entire project I used a low temp heat gun so there was less of a chance of me burning myself.
+For this entire project, I used a low temp heat gun so there was less of a chance of me burning myself.
 Please be careful when using a glue gun with small embellishments!